beeman/ionic-devices.sh/README.md

 # ionic-devices.sh

-Shell script that creates some aliases to run ionic on various devices.
+Shell script that creates some aliases to run ionic apps on various connected devices

+## Abstract

+I found myself keeping a collection of `ionic run` commands to quickly start my ionic apps on my connected phones/tablets while developing apps.
+This is why I created these aliases to start each environment without too much hassle.
+Any ideas or input are welcome!

 ## Installation